wmdmark/backbone-rivets-example/tutorial.md

 # Backbone.js + Rivet.js = Crazy Delicious

-At Pathwright we use Backbone.js heavily, every day. and while Backbone.js is a great starting point for larger, client-side applications, it's really minimal.

-It requires creating your own patterns and architecture.
-There's no right way to do it.

-So when tackling various pain points in web development, you've still got to pick the right tools for the job.
+Web frameworks with binding support baked in are becoming increasingly popular.
+Many of the the newer client side frameworks (such as Angular.js) have data binding on a pedestal as a central part of the framework's philosophy.

+Backbone.js never has and likely never will have binding baked in.
+How you display render or display your views is entirely up to you.
+Want to use handlebars?
+Fine.
+Plain old DOM?
+Also fine.
+Binding?
+You betcha.

+There are many different libraries[*](#otherlibs) for binding with Backbone.js, but my personal favorite is [Rivets.js](rivetsjs.com).

-Rivets.js and Backbone have helped me solve some of those pain points rather elegantly I think.
+Rivets.js + Backbone.js has helped me solve some of the most common pain points in web development (such as forms) rather elegantly.

 In this tutorial, we'll go over a brief intro to data binding and then dive write into a practical example of data binding in Backbone.js with Rivets.js.

+# Starting from the top

-## A brief overview of data binding
+## What is data binding?
-Data binding is the process that establishes a connection between the UI and the application's data models and/or business logic.
+* Data binding is the process that establishes a connection between the UI and the application's data models and/or business logic.

-One-way data binding has to do with presenting data from the model to the view (model -> view).
+* One-way data binding has to do with presenting data from the model to the view (model -> view).

-Two-way data binding has to do with both presenting and interacting with data.
+* Two-way data binding has to do with both presenting and interacting with data.
 Presenting the model in the view as well as updating the model from interaction with the view (model <-> view).

-When is data binding useful?
+## When is data binding useful?
 * When you want to update a small part of a view without re-rendering the whole thing
 * When you need a live preview based on data input
 * Updating data from a form and initializing a form with data